alin23/alinpanaitiu.com/content/resume.md

           *   Available parking spots near the office
           *   Food menu for nearby restaurants
       * Migrating old services to asyncio
+      * Migrating Python 2 code to Python 3
+      * Tile service for the campus and buildings map
+        * Implemented using PostGIS on the backend and Mapbox on the frontend

   - company: Arcanabio
     position: Fullstack Developer and Devops Engineer